smallcolin/mixcloud_users_app/README.md

 A simple Ionic / angular app that searches the mixcloud music platform for users then displays any details.

+Popular & New Lists can be fetched on button click.

-Further features will include lists of users and maybe even a music player
+Further planned features will include lists of users and a music player